Last updated: July 12, 2026

 Ultimately, employee disengagement can hurt your bottom line.
 Studies have shown that businesses with engaged employees outperform those with disengaged employees by up to 202%.

-From providing regular feedback to promoting healthy work-life balance, and investing in employee development, many of these tips are straightforward to implement.
+From regular feedback to a healthy work-life balance to investing in development, none of these tips requires a consultant or a company offsite.

 5 practical tips to improve employee engagement are: